NEW MEXICO'S CASTLE THAT WOULDN'T QUIT

 The blaze left two floors more or less intact, so the castle on the hill rose to life a third time in 1886.
 The rebuilt, Queen Anne-style resort offered 400 rooms, captivating views, a self-supporting spiral staircase and a “males-only” reading room.
 Rounding out the amenities were a stunning dining hall, rare flowers, fountains, and grounds for tennis, archery and croquet.
 There was even an exotic-animal zoo.

-The castle’s popularity began to fade around the turn of the century, when a new rail line blazed an easy route to the Grand Canyon.
+The castle’s popularity began to fade around the turn of the century, when a new rail line blazed an easier route to the Grand Canyon.

 The college built dorms and other facilities but could make only partial use of the castle, portions of which had been declared unsound.
 In 1987, the once-lavish structure was condemned.
 But it rose to life yet again in 2001, when a generous contributor funded a $10.5 million restoration.
 Today’s Montezuma is as grand and gorgeous as the one that welcomed adventure-seekers from a different age.